 1. Color Coding

 Color is one of the most straightforward ways to differentiate bars in a bar chart.
 Assigning distinct colors to each bar or category allows viewers to quickly recognize differences.
 To give you an idea, if comparing sales data across regions, using blue for North America, green for Europe, and red for Asia makes the data immediately scannable.
-Even so, it’s important to choose colors that are visually distinct and avoid overly saturated or similar hues.
+That said, it’s important to choose colors that are visually distinct and avoid overly saturated or similar hues.
 Tools like color contrast checkers can help ensure accessibility for colorblind individuals.

 2. Data Labels and Annotations